 For more of my top recommendations, read our complete guide to the best Crossfit supplements.

-The king of strength supplements, this cheap white powder can be stirred into any drink to improve your overall strength-endurance.
-This is a measure of how many times you can repeat a movement at high intensity before fatigue sets in and ruins your performance.
+Creatine is an inexpensive white powder that can be stirred into any drink to improve your overall strength endurance.
+Strength endurance is a measure of how many times you can repeat a movement at high intensity before fatigue sets in and ruins your performance.

-Beta-alanine is to endurance what creatine is to strength.
-It’s the most reliably effective and widely-tested supplement for boosting your fatigue-resistance.
-Supplementing this simple powder is an easy way to increase your time to exhaustion – key to inching down your time on those long workouts.
+Beta-alanine bolsters endurance similar to how creatine bolsters strength.
+Beta-alanine is the most reliably effective and widely-tested supplement for boosting your fatigue resistance.
+Supplementing beta-alanine powder is an easy way to increase your time to exhaustion – key to inching down your time on those long CrossFit workouts.

-As with creatine, there’s nothing special about this supplement.
-You only need to find a cheap, reliable source that doesn’t stuff their products with unnecessary bunk.
+As with creatine, there’s nothing special about a beta-alanine supplement.
+You only need to find an inexpensive, reliable source that doesn’t stuff their products with unnecessary bunk.
 Beta-alanine can be purchased by itself relatively cheaply and most products on the market have the same effects.

-The barbell pad is a great piece of equipment to have because it allows you to perform heavy barbell hip thrusts without any pain or discomfort.
-These are a great exercise for developing the glutes and core – two essential muscles for any form of sport or exercise.
+Barbell pads are essential CrossFit gear because they allow you to perform heavy barbell hip thrusts without any pain or discomfort.
+Barbell hip thrusts are great exercises for developing the glutes and core – two essential muscles for any form of sport or exercise like CrossFit.

 If you want to get good at CrossFit, you have to have powerful hips.
 Strong glutes aren’t just for show – they’re a key part of the force-production engine that is the knee-hip extension chain.
 Weak glutes are also a contributing factor in lower back pain and long-term postural problems.